Zydak/Vulkan-Path-Tracer/README.md

 Application is simple, it creates window and vulkan instance, and then leaves the rendering to the Editor component.

 Editor manages the UI rendering as well as path tracer and post processor components.
-It retrieves the user input through the UI and feeds it into the path tracer and post processor to modify their behaviour.
+It retrieves the user input through the UI and feeds it into the path tracer and post processor to modify their behavior.
 Then it retrieves images from them and displays them in the viewport.

 Path tracer is an isolated component, it has no knowledge of the editor.
 The data to it is passed by get/set functions.
 This way the communication happens through these small defined channels so there is no coupling between the two, the editor can be easily swapped out.
 The component itself manages the path tracing, as an input it takes scene filepath and spits out path traced image as an output.
 It creates and manages all resources needed for path tracing (materials, cameras, mesh buffers).
 The only way to interact with it (apart from previously mentioned get/set functions) is calling `PathTrace()` which will schedule the work on the GPU.